 Our opportunities for prayer go way beyond just Sunday services.
 The Church of the Good Samaritan offers many opportunities for prayer.
 Our regular prayer ministries include a daily and weekly email chain, a “soaking” prayer chain for those with long-term prayer needs, as well as the prayer during communion at all the Sunday services.
 Appointments for individual prayer sessions may also be arranged.
 All prayer requests are confidential.

 Once a month we have a regular meeting for prayer for Healing.
 The Rector leads us in worship, and Dr Frank Sizer, a former Roman Catholic priest and now a practicing psychologist teaches us from the scriptures and leads us in healing prayer.
 This is on the second Wednesday of the month at 7pm and usually meets in Ashton Hall.

 Good Samaritan has a chapter of the Order of the Daughters of the King for women in the Episcopal Church who are committed to prayer, service, and evangelism.
 After a period of training, these women take vows as they join the Order.
 Our Daughters pray faithfully for requests submitted to them.

 Every year we offer a Freedom in Christ retreat—3 days of intensive teaching and prayer for those who are struggling with issues in their lives that separate them from God.

-If you'd like to ask for a prayer request to be added to the email chain, or to our Sunday prayer; or learn how to serve as a prayer minister or in any of the other prayer ministries in our church, please contact Pastor Carolyn Huff.
+If you'd like to ask for a prayer request to be added to the email chain, or to our Sunday prayer; or learn how to serve as a prayer minister or in any of the other prayer ministries in our church, please contact Susan Starke, Parish Nurse.
 If you would like to submit a confidential prayer request, please click here.